Governance & History

 OurDigitalWorld is a not-for-profit organization governed by a Board of Directors whose members have long histories with the project and connection with similar projects in and around Canada.

-We’ve been working on local, regional and provincially scaled digitization projects since 2005.
+We’ve been working on local, regional, and provincially-scaled digitization projects since 2005.

 OurDigitalWorld (ODW) is the successor to OurOntario, an initiative of Knowledge Ontario (KO) that was the result of widespread consultations between the Ontario Library Association (OLA) and provincial stakeholders representing Ontario’s public libraries, colleges, universities, public schools, and government ministries.
 When KO ceased operation in 2012, OurDigitalWorld was formed to carry on the vital work in providing an option to digitize historic materials.

-OurOntario was built on established, community-based initiatives for collecting and curating newspaper materials, including BMD (Birth/Marriages/Deaths) indexes and other newspaper-based collections, and ODW carries this commitment forward to the present day.
+OurOntario was built on established, community-based initiatives for collecting and curating newspaper materials, including BMD (Birth/Marriages/Deaths) indexes and newspaper-based collections, and ODW carries this commitment forward to the present day.

-As a result, ODW proudly continues a long tradition of open access to heritage collections and a proud legacy of providing grass-roots solutions for organizations of all types and sizes, including public and academic libraries, archives, museums, historical societies, cultural heritage associations, women’s institutes, newspaper publishers and community organizations.
+As a result, ODW proudly continues a long tradition of open access to heritage collections and a proud legacy of providing grass-roots solutions for organizations of all types and sizes, including public and academic libraries, archives, museums, historical societies, cultural heritage associations, women’s institutes, newspaper publishers, and community organizations.